- 1 Cider Week, NYC

 Cider Week, NYC

 There’s Oktoberfest for beer and Wine & Food Festival for vintages, and now, our favorite golden drink has a celebration of its own: Cider Week.
-Check out the cider and cheese fondue pairings at Murray’s, Blackduck cider tastings in Brooklyn, and the Harvest Dinner at The Green Table in Chelsea Market.
-The main event?
-Cider Fest, a free street fair on Orchard Street in the LES that will have autumn-inspired cotton candy, make-your-own caramel apples and of course, all the cider you can sip.
+Check out the cider and cheese fondue pairings at Murray’s Cheese Bar, seasonal tastings at Brooklyn Cider House, and hearty cuisine (including a signature pork and cider pie) at British-American gastropub Jones Wood Foundry.
+Details are still in the works, but last year's main event was Cider Fest, a free street fair on Orchard Street in the LES that featured autumn-inspired cotton candy, make-your-own caramel apples, and all the cider you could sip.

 In October, New York City opens the doors to its most historic, exclusive buildings for Archtober, a month-long architecture and design festival.
 The calendar is stocked full of site tours, talks, film screenings, architecture boat trips, and exhibits at the Smithsonian Design Museum, Museum of Modern Art, New York School of Interior Design, and The Guggenheim, to name a few.
-We love the Building of the Day tours, where architects walk you through notable structures like Hudson Yards (the nation’s largest real estate development to date), the Lowline (the world’s first underground park) and Zaha Hadid’s new landmark, 520 West 28th Street.
+We love the Building of the Day tours, where architects walk you through notable structures like the Stephen A. Schwarzman Building (also known as the venerable New York Public Library), the newly redesigned Eleven Madison Park restaurant, and the Tenement Museum.

 Austin City Limits, TX

-Austin has been called the live music capital of the world, and it’s not hard to see why at the annual ACL festival.
+Austin has been called the live music capital of the world, and it’s not hard to see why at the annual Austin City Limits festival.
 Expect two jam-packed weekends of more than 110 musicians, some of the city’s best bites (ahem, tacos), Barton Springs Beer Hall, and an eclectic art market of local crafts and wares, all set up in the 350-acre Zilker Park.
-This year the lineup includes Radiohead, Mumford & Sons, Kendrick Lamar, LCD Soundsystem, Major Lazer, The Chainsmokers and more.
+This year the lineup includes Guns N' Roses, Mumford & Sons, The Cure, Cardi B, Billie Eilish, and more.

 Blaze, Croton-on-Hudson, NY

 Hudson Valley is not a newcomer to Halloween festivities (just ask Sleepy Hollow).
-But while it’s worth a day trip just to see the spooky decorations, go at night for Blaze.
-The 18th-century Van Cortlandt Manor and its sprawling grounds are covered in more than 7,000 hand-carved jack o’lanterns.
+But while it’s worth a day trip just to see the spooky decorations, go at night for The Great Jack O'Lantern Blaze, where the 18th-century Van Cortlandt Manor and its sprawling grounds are covered in more than 7,000 hand-carved jack o’lanterns.
 Remember to bring your camera for the perfect pumpkin pic.

 Oktoberfest by the Bay, San Francisco

 The same city that brought us Bay to Breakers and Outside Lands also happens to host one of the country’s biggest parties, Oktoberfest by the Bay.
-Pier 48 transforms into a massive German-style extravaganza, where crowds come for traditional Bavarian dancing and ice-cold Spaten lager.
-The following weekend, look out for more pretzels and partying in Oakland, where the craft beer-centric Oaktoberfest takes over the city’s 40-some local breweries.
+Pier 35 transforms into a massive German-style extravaganza, where crowds come for traditional Bavarian dancing, live music, and ice-cold Spaten lager.
+Two weekends after that, look out for more pretzels and partying in Oakland, where the craft beer-centric Oaktoberfest (October 5-6) takes over the city’s 40-some local breweries.

 Sonoma County Harvest Fair, Santa Rosa, CA

 September and October marks wine season, called crush, which is the centerpoint of Sonoma’s Harvest Fair.
-While you could easily spend the whole weekend sampling award-winning wines, craft beer and farm-to-table fare, leave time for the chef demonstrations at the Wine Country Marketplace and the epic grape stomp competition.
-Other activities include a classic car show, art sale, acoustic country music, and pumpkin bowling (yes, you read that right).
+While you could easily spend the whole weekend sampling award-winning wines, craft beer, and farm-to-table fare, leave time for the epic grape stomp competition.

 Feast Portland, Portland, OR

-Now in its fifth year, Feast Portland remains one of the most talked about events in the Pacific Northwest.
+Now in its eighth year, Feast Portland remains one of the most talked-about events in the Pacific Northwest.
 Celeb chefs come from all around the country to host cooking classes, collaborative dinners, food, wine and craft beer tastings, “Drink Tank” panels, and a massive night market.
 We’re already drooling over the epic smoke-out (pictured above) where grill-meisters sling Flintstonian cuts of meat.

 Country Living Fair, Atlanta, GA

 Shoppers unite!
 Country Living magazine is welcoming 250+ vendors to come sell vintage wares and antiques at its roving flea market.
-Besides the craft and culinary demonstrations, you’ll also have the chance to meet the editors as well as pick up tips and tricks from famous HGTV stars like Mike Wolfe of American Pickers and Cari Cucksey of Cash & Cari.
-Bonus: The southern-style food is to die for — try juicy BBQ, pumpkin rolls and freshly squeezed lemonade.
+Besides the craft and culinary demonstrations, you’ll also have the chance to meet the editors as well as pick up tips and tricks from famous TV stars like Erin and Ben Napier of HGTV's Home Town and Nancy Fuller of Food Network's Farmhouse Rules.
+Bonus: The southern-style food is to die for—try juicy BBQ, pumpkin rolls and freshly squeezed lemonade.

 Food Film Festival, NYC